 Francesco: Happy to.
 There was quite a lot of learning, some parts are even embarrassing, which you would probably laugh at.

 It’s imperative that you ask the user permission to enable push notifications at the right time because if you get the timing wrong, the user can decline, which basically means the user’s gone, as on iOS you can effectively only the user once.
-So what we were doing initially was to wait until the user has used the product at least thrice, watched the clip at least 5 times.
-Then we knew that they understand the value of the product, and only then we would ask whether we can send push notifications, which sounded really smart.
+So what we were doing initially was to wait until the user had used the product at least thrice, and watched the clip at least 5 times.
+Then we knew that they understood the value of the product, and only then we would ask whether we could send push notifications, which sounded really smart.

-Initially, the number of people who wanted to opt in for the push notifications was 10 per cent, while our expectation was more around 60 per cent.
-So I started digging around on the Internet and found an article which explained quite in depth the different ways to ask users for permission: the simplest way to do is called Blitzkrieg approach, which essentially means asking the user straight away, as soon as he opens the app.
-If you do that, said the artivle, only about 30 per cent of users opt in.
+Initially, the number of people who wanted to opt in for the push notifications was 10 percent, while our expectation was more around 60 percent.
+So I started digging around on the Internet and found an article that explained quite in depth the different ways to ask users for permission: the simplest way to do this is called the Blitzkrieg approach, which essentially means asking the user straight away, as soon as he opens the app.
+If you do that, said the article, only about 30 percent of users opt-in.

 “Important Question: Have you asked your users why they didn’t engage?”